zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FOUR.md

 "An' here's Harry!" said the giant.

-Harry looked up into the fierce, wild, shadowy face and saw that thebeetle eyes were crinkled in a smile.
+Harry looked up into the ==fierce==, wild, shadowy face and saw that the beetle eyes were crinkled in a smile.
 "Las' time I saw you, you was only a baby," said the giant.
-"Yeh look a

-lot like yet dad, but yeh've got yet mom's eyes."
+"Yeh look a lot like yet dad, but yeh've got yet mom's eyes."
 Uncle Vernon made a funny rasping noise.
 I demand that you leave at once, sit!" he said.
-"You are breaking and
+"You are breaking and entering!"

-entering!"

 35

 "Ah, shut up, Dursley, yeh great prune," said the giant; he reached over the back of the sofa, jerked the gun out of Uncle Vernon's hands, bent  it into a knot as easily as if it had been made of rubber, and threw it into a corner of the room.

 Uncle Vernon made another funny noise, like a mouse being trodden on.